 3.)
 Unrefined coconut sugar instead of white sugar/cane sugar/table sugar

-Coconut sugar is a great alternative to white sugar.
+Coconut sugar is a great alternative to white sugar!
 They are equal substitutes and can be used interchangeably.
 I haven’t been able to tell a difference in the way they taste, but I have been able to recognize how my blood sugar levels don’t go off kilter when I consume the coconut sugar.
 It is much less processed than white sugar.
 White sugar is the highest processed sugar on the market.
-You see, the more processed and refined a food item is, the more it will throw your body out of wack (like, sugar rush, then crash).
+You see, the more processed and refined a food item is, the more it will throw your body out of wack by increasing inflammation, feeding the bad bacteria in the gut, sugar crashes, etc.)

 Tip of the day: One of the crucial keys to health and maintaining health is keeping blood sugar levels stable as much as possible.
 This is just as true for kids as it is for adults.